Sarcomas and Bone Tumors treatment in Israel

 Director, Orthopedic Oncology Unit

 Dr. Liberman is an expert in Orthopedic Oncology, Sarcoma, and Joint Replacement.
 He graduated from the Sackler School of Medicine, at Tel Aviv University.
 He completed his residency in Orthopedic Surgery at Sheba Medical Center.
-Afterwards, Dr. Liberman attended a fellowship in Adult Reconstruction Surgery and in Orthopedic Oncology Surgery at Mount Sinai Hospital, Canada.
+Afterward, Dr. Liberman attended a fellowship in Adult Reconstruction Surgery and in Orthopedic Oncology Surgery at Mount Sinai Hospital, Canada.
 He specializes in Magnetic Resonance-guided Ultrasound Surgery, sarcoma cell lines, Revision Arthroplasty, Bone Metastasis Reconstruction, and serum markers in bone sarcoma.

-Integrative Treatment for Sarcoma and Bone Tumors
+Integrative Treatment For Sarcoma And Bone Tumors

 At Sheba Medical Center, we use a multidisciplinary approach to treating sarcoma and bone tumors.
 Our departments work together to provide you with comprehensive care for sarcoma.
 Experts from numerous specialties – orthopedic, surgery, oncology, pathology, and radiology – collaborate to decide upon the best personalized treatment for your cancer.
 We also provide palliative care, specializing in pain control.